top of page

 This mirrors what happens in real life when parents rely on systems, services, or even charismatic voices that promise answers.
 Families of troubled teens don’t just hand over their teens.
 They hand over their confidence.

-Reflection prompts for parents:
+Reflection Prompts for Parents:

-When do I give away my power as a parent, hoping someone else will “fix” things?
+• When do I give away my power as a parent, hoping someone else will “fix” things?

-What part of me doubts my ability to influence my teen’s life?
+• What part of me doubts my ability to influence my teen’s life?

-What would it look like to reclaim that influence in a healthy, connected way?
+• What would it look like to reclaim that influence in a healthy, connected way?

-4. The Cost of Silence
+The Cost of Silence in Family Dynamics

-Reflection prompts for parents:
+Reflection Prompts for Parents:

-What conversations are missing in our family?
+• What conversations are missing in our family?

-What emotions do I silence in myself — and therefore cannot meet in my teen?
+• What emotions do I silence in myself — and therefore cannot meet in my teen?

-What would happen if our silence turned into honest dialogue?
+• What would happen if our silence turned into honest dialogue?

-5. What Families Really Need
+What Families Really Need for Healing

 What Wayward never shows is the possibility of real systemic healing.
 Families don’t need exile.
 They need a safe place to map the patterns, acknowledge the ruptures, and rebuild their connections.